The Law of Generosity

-The motivational speaker and author shares a story that illustrates how much we gain by giving away.
+Speaker and author Jon Gordon shares an illustration of how much we gain by giving away.

 In the field of electronics there are resistors and conductors.
 A resistor holds on to its electrons and in doing so the resistor has little or no electrical current moving through it.
 Thus it has limited power.